ikiapps/detectSilence/README.md

 * v1.0.0 First release verified with Xcode 8.3, Swift 3.1 and RxSwift 3.3.1.
 * v1.0.1 Made sure that the presence of variable width encoded characters do not affect text matches.
 * v1.0.2 Handled negative numbers.
 Fixed output to show only when duration is available.
+* v1.0.3 Added reporting of detectsilence starts that have no end.
+Added retrieval of total duration.
+These changes handle the case where silence starts in the middle of a file and continues until the end.

 ## Repositories